chisou/cumulocity-python-sdk/docs/intro-app.md

-The **Cumulocity Python SDK** (`pyc8y` module) is designed to be particularly useful for developing Cumulocity microservices.
+The SDK is designed to be particularly useful for developing Cumulocity microservices.
 For this, the module provides two helper classes that take care of microservice specific authentication.

 The [SimpleCumulocityApp][pyc8y.SimpleCumulocityApp] class should be used for single tenant microservices.
 It automatically reads the